 David Maine joined DxDiscovery in 2012 as the Chief Operations Officer, a company for which he wrote the business plan and has lined up potential investors.
 Prior to this role, Maine has achieved a BS in Environmental Resource Economics (2010) and MA in Economics (2014).
-More recently, Maine served as Project Manager at the UNR/DRI Technology Transfer Office where his role was to assist in the commercialization of technologies developed among the researchers at UNR/DRI.
+Maine served as Project Manager at the UNR/DRI Technology Transfer Office where his role was to assist in the commercialization of technologies developed among the researchers at UNR/DRI.
 Through this role he gained experience in; the five disciplines of innovation, community relations, economic development, market research, and policy analysis.
 In addition Maine is a part time professor of Economics and Entrepreneurship at Truckee Meadows Community College.
-With more than 15 years of managerial experience, Mr. Maine now oversees the business operations and development of DxDiscovery’s suite of diagnostic products.
+With more than 15 years of managerial experience, Mr. Maine now oversees the business operations, finance, and development of DxDiscovery’s suite of diagnostic products.

 Kathryn Pflughoeft is a Research Scientist at DxDiscovery with expertise in host:microbe interactions.
 A concentration of her research has been the study of extracellular proteins and carbohydrates (secreted or cell envelope-associated), developing expertise in the purification of proteins from expression systems as well as from the native organism.
 In addition Kathryn has a strong interest in the regulation of extracellular virulence factors and antimicrobial proteins.
 She earned her PhD in Microbiology and Molecular Genetics at the University of Texas Health Science Center, Houston.